COVID-19 and JCC Day Camp Plans

 - Refund Payments.
 Since we have yet to make a final determination about some key elements of our summer operations, we are extending our refund deadline.
 All camp payments will now be fully refundable up until April 30, 2021 should you choose to cancel.

-This email will also be posted to the Covid-19 section of our day camps website for future reference.
 We are frequently reviewing guidelines and will update you via email and on our website regularly as new information and guidance becomes available.

 We appreciate your patience, partnership and support as we do our utmost to provide another safe, incredible summer at JCC Day Camps.